-Our primary clients are parents and families in situations where:
+Our primary clients are parents and other caregivers in situations where:

 - A young or adult child could be helped by therapy but refuses it